labgrid-project/labgrid/doc/configuration.rst

 StepReporter
 ~~~~~~~~~~~~
-The StepReporter outputs individual labgrid steps to `STDOUT`.
+The :any:`StepReporter` outputs individual labgrid steps to `STDOUT`.

 .. doctest::